 Ban Technology (…most of the time)

 This might be the most important recommendation – ban technology from meetings.
 Not only is it rude to check emails or text messages during meetings, but research indicates that just having your phone in the room (even face down and in airplane mode), reduces your cognitive ability and those around you!
 The only technology exception should be laptops for giving presentations or capturing notes.
 But even those technology users should quit out of any email or instant messaging apps during the meeting.
 The more fully present all attendees can be in the meeting, the more effective the meeting will be for everyone.
 One good use of technology is leveraging a video conference calls for meetings with remote attendees.
 Participants that are on a video call are more likely to be fully present in the meeting compared to those that just connect with audio-only.

 Finish all meetings by asking all participants to rate the meeting on a scale of 0 to 10 (terrible to outstanding.)
 Have them write the rating down on a piece of paper and then below the rating, ask them for one suggestion on how you could improve the meeting moving forward.
 Review everyone’s rating and suggestions as a group.
 This provides instant feedback and a continuous feedback loop to make your meetings more effective.

 All organizations require a regular and consistent rhythm of meetings.
-(You can download my recommended list of regular meetings at www.petracoach.com.)
-But having well-designed and run meetings contributes to a healthy environment that leads to big payoffs in terms of high moral and team effectiveness.
+Having well-designed and executed meetings contributes to a healthy environment that leads to big payoffs in terms of high morale and team effectiveness.